 Typical Church of England Wedding Service

-There are no conditions that say you have to be a regular churchgoer to get married in the Church of England.
-The Church gives you the opportunity for you to make your solemn promises to each other, not just in front of your family and friends, but also in the sight of God.
-There are 4 ways of getting married in accordance with the rites of the Church of England:
+You do not have to be a regular churchgoer to get married in the Church of England.
+The Church means you can make your solemn promises to each other, not just in front of your family and friends, but also in the sight of God.
+Here we have put together a quick guide to a Church of England wedding.

-- by special licence issued by the Archbishop of Canterbury
+- Special licence issued by the Archbishop of Canterbury

-- by the authority of a superintendent registrar’s certificate without licence
+- The authority of a superintendent registrar’s certificate without licence

-The parish priest or vicar will guide you as to the most suitable method according to your particular circumstances, although publication of banns is the traditional and preferred method for most couples.
+The minister tell you which is most suitable for you but the traditional publication of banns is the preferred method for most couples.

 The bridesmaids take their places behind the bride in pairs, usually with the youngest directly behind the bride.
-The bride then takes her father’s right arm and they process down the aisle together, followed by the bridesmaids, towards the groom who takes a step forward.
-Once the bride is next to the groom, the bride’s father moves to his left and the bride gives her flowers to her chief bridesmaid or matron of honour.
+The bride then takes her father’s right arm and they process down the aisle together, followed by the bridesmaids.
+Once the bride is next to the groom, the bride’s father moves to his left and the bride gives her flowers to her chief bridesmaid.
 If the bride has no attendants, then her father takes her flowers and either gives them to the bride’s mother or places them on the front pew.

-The minister will read an introduction explaining what Christians believe about marriage.
-He or she will also ask, as the law requires, if anyone knows any reason why the marriage may not lawfully take place.
+The minister will welcome the congregation and read an introduction about Christian marriage.
+They will also ask if anyone knows any reason why the marriage may not lawfully take place.

 Turning to each other, the bride and groom take each other’s right hand and make vows: